Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The Solio Bolt is essentially two small solar panels with its own battery inside.
-That battery can be used to power pretty much any product that can be run on USB power, which is probably going to be most anything you have on your desk.
-It’s a great little concept because it works – however there is one main caveat that you need to be aware of.
-The Solio Bolt takes about nine hours of direct sun to fully charge the internal battery – direct doesn’t mean that you can just leave it sit out on a porch or deck either (although that would work, it would take a lot longer).
+That battery can be used to power pretty much any product that can be run on USB power, which is probably going to be almost anything you have on your desk.
+It’s a great little concept because it works – however, there is one main caveat that you need to be aware of.
+The Solio Bolt takes about nine hours of direct sun to fully charge the internal battery – direct doesn’t mean that you can just leave it to sit out on a porch or deck either (although that would work, it would take a lot longer).
 No, you need to make sure the Bolt is properly aimed at the sun to ensure it’s getting all the juice it can, and this can be a real pain if the weather isn’t PERFECT.

 One thing that I really like about the Solio Bolt, is that it can charge using the CITA protocol (or in layman’s terms, the protocol that every USB device not made by Apple uses), or the Apple protocol (as it says, this is what every Apple product uses).
 Since I have both an iPhone and an Android Tab, it was invaluable to me for it to be able to switch and charge whichever one needed the boost at the time.
 The switching between modes (and really everything on this) is taken care of by a singular button.
 That single button turns the Solio Bolt on, puts it in charging mode, flashes to let you know how charged the Bolt is, and switched between the aforementioned output modes – it’s simple, and streamlined enough that anyone can pick it up and work it.
 One full Bolt battery provides the following power: 9 hours 50 min. of additional talk time on an iPhone 4, 9 hours 10 min of additional talk time on a Motorola Droid, 7 hours of additional talk time on a HTC EVO, 86 hours of music or 15 hours of video based on iPod Touch 4th Gen, and 5 hours 20 min. of additional operation time based on a Garmin Nuvi 850.

-The Solio Bolt is also very light (just over five ounces), so it’s not going to add much extra bulk or weight to someone bring it alo0ng on a camping or hiking trip – although it is a bit awkward to have it in your pocket due to the shape and size.
+The Solio Bolt is also very light (just over five ounces), so it’s not going to add much extra bulk or weight to someone bring it along on a camping or hiking trip – although it is a bit awkward to have it in your pocket due to the shape and size.
 It is much easier to take with you than some of the “mat” style solar chargers that are out there, making this my preferred charger to bring with me when I’m out.
-I’d love to see an actual bike mount accessory, but a bit of duct tape worked for me in a pinch – hopefully Solio will start making some accessories like that, or another company will see how good of an idea this is and take the initiative.
+I’d love to see an actual bike mount accessory, but a bit of duct tape worked for me in a pinch – hopefully, Solio will start making some accessories like that, or another company will see how good of an idea this is and take the initiative.

 The Bottom Line: The Solio Bolt may very well be one of the best solar chargers out there, but unless you’re going to be using it a lot the $70 price tag may seem steep (even though it’s really not)